-1. The opportunity to attract MWRRG grant funds for recognised Significant Roads within the Shire of Chapman Valley may diminish over the period of the ten-year program.

-- 2. The opportunity to attract MWRRG grant funds for recognised Significant Roads within the Shire of Chapman Valley may gradually revert to reseal project, which are basically 100% external costs (materials & contract) and will not assist with supporting the Shire own internal costs (i.e. labour, plant, etc.). - As the MWRRG grant funds projects drop off, less external funds will be available and more internal own resource road works projects will be undertaken (e.g. Gravel Sheeting on roads not recognised as MWRRG Significant Roads). - 4.
+- 1. The opportunity to attract MWRRG grant funds for recognised Significant Roads within the Shire of Chapman Valley may diminish over the period of the ten-year program. - 2.
+The opportunity to attract MWRRG grant funds for recognised Significant Roads within the Shire of Chapman Valley may gradually revert to reseal project, which are basically 100% external costs (materials & contract) and will not assist with supporting the Shire own internal costs (i.e. labour, plant, etc.). - 3.
+As the MWRRG grant funds projects drop off, less external funds will be available and more internal own resource road works projects will be undertaken (e.g. Gravel Sheeting on roads not recognised as MWRRG Significant Roads). - 4.
 The previously endorsed list of gravel sheeting roads from the Shire's own resources has not been altered in order of priority from the current program. - 5.
-The previously endorsed list of reseal program from grants and the Shire's own resources has not been altered in order of priority from the current program. - 6.
+The previously endorsed list of reseal program from grants and the Shire's own resources has been altered to reflect the reseals of Wandana and Wandin Roads as part of the LRCIP Grant funding in 2020/2021, otherwise the balance of the program remains in the order of priority from the current program. - 6.
 There has been an effort to spread the effect of less MWRRG grants across the whole 10-year period, rather than the alternative of a sudden loss of grant funds from this source. - 7.
-The issue of external funds (e.g. grants, contributions) covering the contract and materials costs for the road annual road works program also needed to be address.
-An average contract & materials component has been calculated using historical data for the type of works; however, this can fluctuate when a more details cost analysis is undertaken for each specific project.
+The issue of external funds (e.g. grants, contributions) covering the contract and materials costs for the annual road works program also needed to be address.
+An average contract & materials component has been calculated using historical data for the type of works; however, this can fluctuate when a more detailed cost analysis is undertaken for each specific project.